 Planning

-Making it safely to a chair requires planning in advance.
+Reaching a chair safely requires advance planning.
 While dancing, kids must plan where they want to attempt to sit, as well as develop some backup plans in case the seat is taken.

 Concentration and Listening Skills

-Kids need to listen and pay attention so they can react as soon as the music stops.
+Children must listen carefully and stay alert to react as soon as the music stops.
 It teaches quick thinking.

 Social Skills